Quitch/GW-AI-Overhaul/README.md

 ## Incompatible mods

+- Aurora Artillery
+- Challenge Levels for galactic war
 - Enemy ramp for galactic war
-- Challenge Levels for galactic war
+- Galactic War Unique Loadouts
+- More Pew Pew
+  - Can cause modified units to potentially show incorrect stats, range circles, etc.
 - Section of Foreign Intelligence for galactic war
+- Selection and combat grouping mods e.g. Air Scout Select
+  - Can cause the AI to use these units incorrectly
 - Unique Commander Loadouts
-- Galactic War Unique Loadouts
-- Combat Fabricator Group Deselect
-- Aurora Artillery

 ## Thanks to